-70-75% of people with a vagina will experience a yeast infection in their lifetime.
-But that doesn’t necessarily mean we’re good at telling the difference between a yeast infection and other vaginal conditions.
-In fact, one study showed that only about a third of folks were correct in diagnosing themselves with a yeast infection.
+70-75% of people with a vagina will experience a yeast infection (vaginal candidiasis) in their lifetime.
+But that doesn’t necessarily mean we’re good at distinguishing a yeast infection from other vaginal conditions.
+One study showed that only about a third of folks correctly diagnosed themselves with a yeast infection.

-Below are eight common conditions that are often mistaken for a yeast infection, plus guidance on how to tell whether they may be the cause of your symptoms.
-And remember — if your discharge and itchiness are causing you concern, then it’s best to get checked out by a doctor.
+Below are nine common conditions that are often mistaken for a yeast infection, plus guidance on how to tell whether they may be the cause of your symptoms.
+And remember: if your discharge and itchiness are causing you concern, then it’s best to get checked out by a doctor before reaching for over-the-counter medication.

-Bacterial vaginosis happens when certain bacteria that live naturally within the vagina overgrow, displacing the protective bacteria that also live in the vaginal microbiome.
+Bacterial vaginosis (BV) occurs when certain bacteria that naturally live in the vagina overgrow, displacing the healthy bacteria that also inhabit the vaginal microbiome.
 This imbalance is often referred to as dysbiosis.

-Without the protective bacteria keeping the vagina naturally acidic, vaginal pH rises and the disruptive bacteria can start causing symptoms such as abnormal discharge, fishy smell and, sometimes, soreness and itching.
-That said, itching is more commonly associated with yeast infections than BV
+Without the protective bacteria keeping the vagina naturally acidic, vaginal pH rises, and bad bacteria can start causing symptoms such as abnormal discharge, fishy smell, and, sometimes, soreness and itching.
+That said, itching is more commonly associated with yeast infections than BV.

 A telltale sign of BV is discharge that has a strong, fishy smell — which may be especially noticeable after sex or menstruation.
-BV discharge may be off-white, grey or greenish in color, and thin and watery in consistency
+BV discharge may be off-white, gray, or greenish in color, and thin and watery in consistency.

-In comparison, vaginal discharge from a yeast infection is curd-like in consistency (often compared to cottage cheese), appears whitish-yellowish in color, and generally does not have a smell.
-In some cases though, the discharge might have a mild or “yeasty” smell, that might be slightly sweet or smell like bread.
+In comparison, vaginal discharge from a yeast infection is curd-like in consistency (often compared to cottage cheese), appears whitish-yellowish in color, and generally doesn’t have a smell.
+In some cases, though, the discharge might have a mild, “yeasty” smell that is slightly sweet or like bread.

 Despite key distinctions between yeast infections and BV, BV is often misidentified as a yeast infection and vice versa.

-You may have heard of BV, but you may not know about CV — short for “cytolytic vaginosis” — a condition caused when the “good” bacteria within the vagina, namely Lactobacilli, overgrow.
+You may have heard of BV, but you may not know “cytolytic vaginosis (CV), a condition caused when the “good” bacteria within the vagina, namely Lactobacilli, overgrow.

 Most of us are familiar with the occasional itch or rash we get when our skin comes into contact with something it doesn’t like.
 Guess what?
-Contact dermatitis around the vulva is not that different.
-And it’s more common than you’d think!
+Contact dermatitis around the vulva isn’t that different.
+And it’s more common than you’d think.

-While it is not transmitted sexually, in some people contact dermatitis may be triggered by sexual activity that involves latex, ingredients in lube, or other substances used during sex.
+While it’s not transmitted sexually, in some people, contact dermatitis may be triggered by sexual activity that involves latex, ingredients in lube, or other substances used during sex.
 It can also be caused by a skin condition such as eczema.

-While they share the symptom of itchiness, a key difference between an allergic reaction and a yeast infection is that the former does not cause changes in vaginal discharge — although some people may mistake the damp feeling of an irritated skin surface (via “weeping”) as discharge.
+While they share the symptom of itchiness, a key difference between an allergic reaction and a yeast infection is that the former doesn’t cause changes in vaginal discharge, although some people may mistake the damp feeling of an irritated skin surface (via “weeping”) as discharge.

 Also, allergic reactions tend to worsen with repeat exposure to the irritant, so it can be useful to keep track of what your vulva has come into contact with to help identify the cause.